A mechanic toils away on an old drivetrain.

 Where does the rotational power come from?

 A car’s rotational power begins as a series of tiny explosions in the car’s engine.
 These blasts lead to a rotating motion in the crankshaft.
-This rotating motion is what’s typically known as “torque,” and it powers the car.
+This rotating motion is typically called “torque,” and it powers the car.

 Is the drivetrain different from the powertrain?

 The drivetrain and powertrain refer to slightly different systems.
-Whereas the powertrain refers to all the components that make the vehicle move including the engine, the drivetrain refers to all these components excluding the engine.
-Despite this difference, the phrases “drivetrain” and “powertrain” are often used interchangeably by those with less automotive knowledge than you or I.
+Whereas the powertrain refers to all the components that make the vehicle move, including the engine, the drivetrain refers to all these components, excluding the engine.
+Despite this difference, the words are often used interchangeably by those with less automotive knowledge than you or I.

 Is the drivetrain different on front-wheel drive, rear-wheel drive, and all-wheel drive vehicles?

-Yes, the drivetrain system differs depending upon which wheels in a vehicle receive the power from the engine.
+Yes, the system differs depending on which wheels in a vehicle receive the power from the engine.
 In particular, the system is much more complicated in an all-wheel drive or four-wheel drive set-up.

 One way the drivetrain placement affects ride quality is through its weight.
-In a front-wheel drive vehicle, the weight of the drivetrain being located up-front provides more traction on slippery surfaces, like snow, when driven at a lower speed.
+In a front-wheel drive vehicle, the weight located up front provides more traction on slippery surfaces, like snow, when driven at a lower speed.
 Conversely, rear-wheel drive provides superior traction at higher speeds.